Ao-LiChen/TCRAD/README.md

         --CDR3: the CDR3 sequence you want to predict the structure for.
         --Peptide: the peptide sequence you want to design the TCR for.

-Used for structural prediction of CDR3 in the test set.
+Used for structural prediction of CDR3 in the test set:

     python CDR3_stru_generate_TESTSET.py --bounded True
     Required: